She110ck/dotfiles/README.md

 My dotfiles with init script.

 ## Installation
+**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+Don’t blindly use my settings unless you know what that entails.
+Use at your own risk!

+### Using Git and the bootstrap script

 Repo contains submodules for `zsh`.
 If you need them, clone with  `--recursive-submodules` flag.
 ```bash
 git clone --recurse-submodules -j8 git@github.com:She110ck/dotfiles.git